 Copeland, who by day is the managing partner of Cassidy Turley Northern California's office in Pleasanton, credits his talent for writing with helping to build his name recognition in the competitive commercial real estate market.

 "I began writing magazine articles in my 20s that included a younger agent's humorous take on aspects of the market," he said, adding that his work appeared in the Business Times, California Real Estate News and the Association of Silicon Valley Brokers newsletter.
 Today, he is a regular columnist writing humor lifestyle and personality profile pieces for ALIVE Magazine, a monthly publication for readers here in the I-680 corridor.
-Copeland's enthusiasm for the benefits of writing prompted him to mentor fifth-grade students at Sycamore Valley Elementary School in Danville, where his daughters, Hannah
+Copeland's enthusiasm for the benefits of writing prompted him to mentor fifth-grade students at Sycamore Valley Elementary School in Danville, where his daughters, Hannah and Claire, attended school.

 "I created a school newsletter that focused on school events, sports and community," he said.
 The newsletter helped win Sycamore Valley a Distinguished School Award in 2010.